Labor Studies Skills Courses 2023

 Facilitator: Isabela Escalona

 Video is an important part of storytelling and sharing a narrative for labor and community organizing.
-Whether you’re creating an ad, a campaign video, a TikTok, a fundraising pitch, promoting an event, or highlighting a member’s story, there are so many ways video can be used to share your campaign or movement’s story and vision for the future.
+Whether creating an ad, a campaign video, a TikTok, a fundraising pitch, promoting an event, or highlighting a member’s story, there are so many ways video can be used to share a campaign or movement’s story and vision for the future.
 In this session we will go over how to plan a video, how to produce a video with everyday equipment, how to capture a powerful interview and b-roll, how to edit, and ways to promote a video once it is produced.
 This class is ideal for beginners.

 Thursday, June 8, 5:30 - 8:30pm